2020PB/police-brutality/reports/Oregon.md

 ### Police beat wrong person for vandalism | June 28th

-Footage shows a protestor spray-painting a building.
-Another protestor with a skateboard passes by.
+Footage shows a protester spray-painting a building.
+Another protester with a skateboard passes by.
 Police burst out of the door.
 The spray-painter flees.
-Police grab the protestor with the skateboard, ripping the board out of his hands and striking him repeatedly.
-Other protestors intervene and push the officers back into the building.
+Police grab the protester with the skateboard, ripping the board out of his hands and striking him repeatedly.
+Other protesters intervene and push the officers back into the building.

 tags: beat, strike, property-destruction, protester